Skip to content

 Since the bakery is often packed with people, I sometimes order the treats for takeaway and sit in the park across the street.
 Jardim de Belém is directly across from Pastéis de Belém, so you can’t miss it.

-If you approach the park, you will see benches to sit and enjoy your snack.
+If you approach the park, you will see benches where you can sit and enjoy your snack.
 Just be sure to take your trash with you when you leave.
 I saw a lot of the takeaway packaging from Pastéis de Belém left behind in the park—not cool.

 Jerónimos Monastery

-The grand and ornate Jerónimos Monastery, built in 1502, is not far from the bakery.
+The grand and ornate Jerónimos Monastery, built in 1502, is near the bakery.
 Like the Belém Tower, it is another Lisbon site listed as a UNESCO World Heritage monument.
+An entry ticket is needed to visit the monastery, or you can join a Belem walking tour that includes a monastery visit.

 The details of the design and architecture here are pretty incredible.
 This is a key example of what became known as the Late Gothic Manueline style of architecture.
 The monastery has experienced damage over the years after periods of abandonment and earthquakes.
 It underwent restoration projects over the last century.